 She twice broke the course record, lowering it to 58.43 on her first run and then to 57.91 on her third.
-“For my fourth run I was completely relaxed.
-I just set off and enjoyed it.
+“For my fourth run I was completely relaxed,” she said afterwards.
+“I just set off and enjoyed it.
 It was a bit messy but I’m so happy to be here after having worked so hard for the last five years!”

-Inspired by Lewis
+Inspired by lewis

 Fast track to success

-There is no sliding track in the UK so as Yarnold explained, “We can’t train on the ice for 8 months out of the year.
-Once we get to a track we get six training runs and that’s it.
-It’s different than for other competitors who have tracks in their country and can use them hundreds of times.
+There is no sliding track in the UK, which makes Yarnold’s success all the more impressive.
+“We can’t train on the ice for eight months of the year,” she explained.
+“Once we get to a track we get six training runs and that’s it.
+It’s different for other competitors who have tracks in their country and can use them hundreds of times.
 But it’s an advantage for us Brits because we learn quickly, we know what we’re doing and we have a big strong team.”

-Flying the flag for Team GB
+Flying the flag for team GB